-Working with Danes: Tips for Americans, Kay Xander Mellish’s new book, is now available in eBook form.
+Working with Danes: Tips for Americans, Kay Xander Mellish’s new book, is now available in print and eBook form.

 Denmark is a great place to do business.
 Infrastructure is superb, corruption minimal, and the Danes sincerely enjoy a good business deal.

 Yet when Americans arrive with their burning ambition and enthusiasm, they sometimes experience tensions with the modest, calm, practical Danes.

 This book is a companion volume to last year’s popular book, Working with Americans: Tips for Danes.

 Working with Danes: Tips for Americans covers aspects like:

 📘 Two words to better understand your Danish colleagues